00:00 We write tests to show us when there are problems with our code, but what if there are intermittent

 57:51 Don't do that.

-57:58 Might actually reduce the test flakiness by finding some of these, you know, anti-patterns that you maybe didn't catch.
+57:52 So maybe running, I would imagine running tools like Ruff and other linters that detect these issues might actually reduce the test flakiness by finding some of these, you know, anti patterns that you maybe didn't catch.

 58:33 Yeah.